 Charlie Kirk addresses crowd at Utah Valley University event minutes before shooting

-Charlie Kirk addressed the crowd at Utah Valley University event just minutes before he was shot in the neck.
+Charlie Kirk addressed the crowd at Utah Valley University event just minutes before he was shot in the neck and killed.

 He told the crowd: “That’s a lot of people, Utah.
 Gather up.